invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 MAIL_ENCRYPTION='tls'
 ```

-<x-warning>If you are using Gmail - ensure you have less secure apps turned on.</x-warning>
+<x-warning>If you are using Gmail - Use an [app specific password](https://support.google.com/accounts/answer/185833?hl=en) or ensure you have less secure apps turned on.</x-warning>

 If you are using gmail smtp relay, then a additional .env variable is required.